TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

     * debug information (6 points)

 You can earn up to 5 points for the organisation of your Stratego files and up to 5 points for the quality of your code.
-We focus on readibility in general, meaningful variable names and the consistent use of Stratego paragdims.
+We focus on readability in general, meaningful variable names and the consistent use of Stratego paradigms.
 We will consider the fact that Stratego is new to you.

 In this assignment, we also give you the chance to earn up to 10 bonus points.